12-team College Football Playoff bracket offers a new, imperfect way of picking a national champion

 The quarterfinal winners move to the semifinals at the Orange and Cotton Bowls on Jan.
 9-10.
 The national title game is Jan.
 20 in Atlanta.

-Before the bracket is even revealed, the favorite is Oregon, at 13-4, according to BetMGM Sportsbook.
+Before the bracket was revealed, the favorite is Oregon, at 13-4, according to BetMGM Sportsbook.
 The Ducks (13-0) are the nation's only undefeated team.

 There was a major conference realignment (each of the Power Four title games included a newly arrived team — Texas to the SEC, Oregon to the Big Ten, SMU to the ACC, Arizona State to the Big 12), along with the growing influence of the transfer portal and players' ability to make money, all of which have shaken up rosters and uprooted "business as usual" in the sport.